Nodrex/DataCollector/README.md

 ---

 ## 🗺️ Roadmap (Phase 2)
-Kotlin-multiplatform support

 Future versions of this library will include:

+- Kotlin-multiplatform support
-A GroupedDataCollector for robust concurrent data collection.
+- A `GroupedDataCollector` for robust concurrent data collection.

-Support for regular classes and full Java interoperability.
+- Support for regular classes and full Java interoperability.

-Automatic cancellation via parent CoroutineScopes (e.g., viewModelScope, lifeCycleScope and so on).
+- Automatic cancellation via parent CoroutineScopes (e.g., viewModelScope, lifeCycleScope and so on).

-Optional timeout parameter to prevent the collector from waiting forever if one of the expected events never arrives.
+- Optional timeout parameter to prevent the collector from waiting forever if one of the expected data never arrives.

 ---
 ## 📜 License